rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Each subscription in the operational state datastore is represented as a list element.
 Included in this list are event counters for each receiver, the state of each receiver, and the subscription parameters currently in effect.
 The appearance of the leaf "configured-subscription-state" indicates that a particular subscription came into being via configuration.
 This leaf also indicates whether the current state of that subscription is "valid", "invalid", or "concluded".

 To understand the flow of event records in a subscription, there are two counters available for each receiver.
 The first counter is "sent-event-records", which shows the number of events identified for sending to a receiver.
 The second counter is "excluded-event-records", which shows the number of event records not sent to a receiver.  "excluded-event-records" shows the combined results of both access control and per-subscription filtering.
 For configured subscriptions, counters are reset whenever the subscription's state is evaluated as "valid" (see (1) in Figure 8).

+// Taken from another section.
+In addition, the YANG Push Lite operational data gives an indication of the overall telemetry load on the device and hence gives an indication to whether a particular telemetry request is likely to be accepted, and honored.
 -->

 ## Robustness and Reliability